shut56/chat/README.md

-# MERN boilerplate
+# MERN Chat
-Boilerplate for pet-projects
+Slack/Discord clone application.

 ## How to use it?
 Install modules